amirmccutchen/ecom-dashboard/README.md

+# You can view the deployed app here: https://securefi-dashboard-client.onrender.com/dashboard

 # SecureFi Dashboard
 Welcome to SecureFi!
 This is a full-stack web dashboard application that provides a visual representation of business statistics.